Roheetth/PRODIGY_CS_05/README.md

-# PRODIGY_CS_05
+# NetworkPacketAnalyzer

-""" NetworkPacketAnalyzer is a Python tool for capturing, analyzing, and visualizing network packets.
-It enables real-time traffic monitoring, packet inspection, and threat detection.
-Supporting various protocols, it offers detailed
+NetworkPacketAnalyzer is a powerful Python tool leveraging the `scapy` library to capture, analyze, and visualize network packets.
+It facilitates real-time monitoring of network traffic, in-depth packet inspection, and the detection of potential security threats.
+The tool supports a variety of network protocols and provides comprehensive reports on packet data, making it an invaluable resource for network administrators and security professionals.
+With NetworkPacketAnalyzer, users can gain critical insights into network activity, ensuring robust network security and efficient traffic management.